jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **The Hon.
 Bill Morneau**:
-That would go through heritage  My colleague will betaking about. and we know that there are  companies, companiesthat  just getting going, that might not be able to haveaccess  the Canada emergencywage  or the emergencybusiness  so we'reputting money in that regard as well towards those firms.
+That would go through heritage  My colleague will be talking about. and we know that there are  companies, companiesthat  just getting going, that might not be able to haveaccess  the Canada emergencywage  or the emergencybusiness  so we'reputting money in that regard as well towards those firms.
 I know that My colleague navdeepbains  be talking aboutthat. also recognize that there's areal importance to supportingjobs  parts of our countrythat  been particularly hardhit.